aiven/terraform-provider-aiven/docs/resources/kafka_connector.md

 ### Required

-- `config` (Map of String, Sensitive) The Kafka Connector configuration parameters.
+- `config` (Map of String) The Kafka Connector configuration parameters.
 - `connector_name` (String) The kafka connector name.
 This property cannot be changed, doing so forces recreation of the resource.
 - `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
 - `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.